LethalCompanyModding/Thunderstore/Thunderstore-Upload-Howto.md

 ### README.MD

 This file is a standard markdown file that describes your mod.
 Please be descriptive and tell users what to expect when installing and using your mod.
 Include important information such as what parts of the mod are configurable and known issues to be extra helpful.

+You may use [the markdown preview tool](https://thunderstore.io/tools/markdown-preview/) to make sure your readme looks good

 > Note: It is Thunderstore policy that even mods marked as NSFW may not have links to NSFW sites in their README file